This fact goes against their faded narrative; a narrative they are loath to surrender.

 Another concept that has left them trailing in the diplomatic wilderness is the thought that the Palestinian issue is central to Israel’s acceptance in the region.
 It may be a central prop of leftist academic thinking and dated European diplomacy, but it has diminished credibility in the region where much of the Arab world is fed up with Palestinian obstinacy and violence and have reached out to the Jewish state for normalcy and progress.

-The Abraham Accords has replaced the old Khartoum slogans of “No peace with Israel.
+The Abraham Accords have replaced the old Khartoum slogans of “No peace with Israel.
 No recognition of Israel.
 No negotiations with Israel.”

 The Palestinians, the ones who need normalcy and progress more than most, are stuck in 1967 Khartoum mode even as the emerging moderate Arab world, both Sunni and Shia, are embracing Abraham Accords 2020.